 Colombiamoda – Medellin, Antioquia

-Colombiamoda takes place in medellin with the participation of important companies, international guests and the cooperation of Colombia’s best talents.
+Colombiamoda takes place in Medellin with the participation of important companies, international guests and the cooperation of Colombia’s best talents.
 This event has an incredible power for rallying people and it is also a privileged space to do business with European and South-American companies.

 Feria de las Flores – Medellin, Antioquia

-The “Flowers Fair” lasts 10 days and takes place every year in the first weeks of August in Medellin, the city of eternal spring.
+The “Flower Fair” lasts 10 days and takes place every year in the first weeks of August in Medellin, the city of eternal spring.
 This event offers more than 140 cultural, traditional and modern demonstrations such as: the National Horses Fair, the Orchestras Festival, the National Festival of Trova (improvised verses on a given topic), a procession of ancient cars, a dog parade, musical and cultural presentations, the Memory and Popular Songs Festival, the Woman Talent Contest, a chivas caravan (typical buses in the tropical regions, with windows without glass), the National Music on Wheels Constest, and many more.
 Learn more here.

 Jazz Festival – Bogota, Cundinamarca